Department of Curriculum and Instruction

 Implementation of secondary foreign language methods, research, curricula and technology in secondary classrooms.
 Course will include 30 hours in grade 6-12 classrooms and 15 hours of associated scheduled activities.
 Typically Offered: Spring and Varies.

-In this course, students will be introduced to the evolution, research, and current federal and state legal mandates of ENL education, the processes of language acquisition and development, and the role that culture plays in students' educational experiences.
+In this course, students will be introduced to the evolution, research, and current federal and state legal mandates of ESL education, the processes of language acquisition and development, and the role that culture plays in students' educational experiences.
 The students will begin to apply Language Acquisition Theory to their lesson planning, aligning their instruction to ELD and CCSSI.
+Typically Offered: Fall.

 Implementation of secondary mathematics methods, research, curricula and technology in secondary classrooms.
 Course will include 30 hours in grade 6-12 classrooms and 15 hours of associated scheduled activities.
-(Fall only)
+Typically Offered: Fall.

 Theory of and practical strategies for extending and reinforcing student learning of subject matter through reading and writing.
 Additional projects/assignments required for graduate credit.
 Prereqs or

-Guided observation, supervised instruction and comprehensive team and independent teaching in school settings with a discipline-specific and integrated pedagogical focus.
-Graded P/F.
+Guided observation, supervised instruction, and comprehensive team and independent teaching in school settings with a discipline-specific and integrated pedagogical focus.
+Graded Pass/Fail.

 Guided observation, supervised instruction, and comprehensive team and independent teaching in school settings.
-Graded P/F. Recommended Preparation: integrated course work.
+Recommended Preparation: integrated course work.
 Graded Pass/Fail.

 The course is designed to prepare scholars for culturally mindful research and the McNair Summer Research Institute.
 In this course, McNair scholars will further refine their research proposals and develop their faculty mentor relationships in preparation for the Summer Research Institute.
 Scholars will be challenged to analyze knowledge production through an Indigenous framework and examine the roles power and perspective play in research questions and design.
 Scholars will explore Native Hawaiian history, culture, and the challenges faced in maintaining sovereignty through research, dialogue, and reflection.
 Typically Offered: Spring.